MISP/MISP/app/README.txt

 Now configure your apache server with the DocumentRoot /var/www/cydefsig/app/webroot/

+Configure the fields in the files: database.php : login, port, password, database bootstrap.php: CyDefSIG.*, GnuPG.* core.php : debug,

+Generate a GPG encryption key.
+-

+Now log in using the webinterface:
 The default user/pass = admin@admin.test/admin

 Don't forget to change the email, password and authentication key after installation.

 Recommended patches
 -------------------